Monocercomonoides: Arginine deiminase pathway

 In addition to the adjusted glycolysis, Monocercomonoides contain enzymes needed in the arginine deiminase (degradation) pathway.
 The arginine deiminase pathway may be used for ATP production, as in Giardia intestinalis and Trichomonas vaginalis.
 In G. intestinalis (an anaerobic unicellular eukaryote) this pathway produces eight times more ATP than sugar metabolism, and a similar output is expected in Monocercomonoides, but has yet to be confirmed.
+All 3 enzymes of the arginine deiminase pathway are localized in the cytosol of Monocercomonoides exilis which may reflect an ancestral state in Metamonada.

 Iron-sulfur cluster

 Iron-sulfur clusters are important protein components that are synthesized by mitochondria.
 The main function of these small inorganic prosthetic groups is mediating electron transport, which makes them a key part of photosynthesis, respiration, DNA replication/repair, and regulation of gene expression.
 In eukaryotic cells, the common pathway for Fe-S cluster synthesis is ISC (iron-sulfur cluster).
 In the cytosol, a cytosolic iron-sulfur cluster assembly (CIA) forms Fe-S cluster-containing proteins that are responsible for the maturation of nuclear Fe-S proteins.
 CIA is unique to eukaryotes and does not have prokaryotic homologs.
 The mitochondrial ISC pathway is believed to be necessary for the function of CIA since it synthesizes and transports uncharacterized sulfur-containing precursor to the cytosol, and is a major reason for retention of mitochondrial-related organelles in anaerobic eukaryotes.
 The genus Monocercomonoides contains the CIA pathways but completely lacks the ISC pathway, along with any mitochondrial proteins.
 The genus contains a reduced version of the SUF (sulfur utilization factor) pathway, having only three proteins - SufB, SufC, and SufU.
 The SUF pathway is a known pathway of prokaryotes, and it is believed that the genes used to build Monocercomonoides' SUF system had to have come from prokaryotes.
 However, Monocercomonoides' SUF proteins were found to not be related to plastid homologues, or any other microbial eukaryotes.
 It was proposed that the pathway was acquired from a eubacterium by horizontal gene transfer (HGT) in the common ancestor of Monocercomonoides and Paratrismastrix (a sister taxon of oxymonads).
 The genetic acquisition has not been demonstrated despite the assumption that it must have occurred.